10 Companies With Bad ESG Scores (Social Scores)

-Just as it’s important to address the ‘E’ in ‘ESG’, to provide solutions that mitigate the overt environmental effects of climate change, it’s perhaps more crucial to focus on the social aspects, like employee health and overall satisfaction.
+Just as it’s important to address the ‘E’ in ‘ESG’, to provide solutions that mitigate the overt environmental effects of climate change, it’s perhaps more crucial to focus on the social, like employee health, pollution, and overall satisfaction.
+ESG scoring is calculated by third-party rating agencies that specialize in this area, emphasizing the importance of accurate data and disclosures for improving ESG scores.
 Yes, there are companies doing a great job of ensuring employees feel supported.
-However, there are several others that are terrible at ensuring employees feel valued.
+However, there are several others that are terrible at ensuring employees feel valued and they end up getting low ESG score.

 Investors know this as well, since ESG measurement tools and ESG ratings can reveal a poor social score, reflected in exactly what these companies offer in terms of social sustainability.
 Here’s a random sprinkling of cross-sector companies who are not exactly ‘blossoming socially’.

 As part of Silicon Valley, Twitter workers used to enjoy several perks that came with their jobs.
+Employee health and safety were also prioritized with various wellness programs.
 There were options to work from home, gourmet lunches, and other benefits like reimbursements for wellness, classes, and day care.
 But since Musk’s takeover, a lot of those perks are gone (along with a large number of employees), as the company is nosediving steadily.

 Facebook's decline in social scoring has played out in a similar fashion to Twitter's.
 You already get a hint of it from the fact that Mark Zuckerberg expected his own employees to work in the Metaverse, something that employees now begrudgingly comply with.